We Try Out The TotsBots PeeNut Reusable Nappies

 But it’s nothing too hideous, bodily fluid-wise – although the bamboo insert is absorbent they’re never going to be as efficient as a disposable – but if you’re a parent you’ll be used to it already.

-So had the from our Tots Bots PeeNut review, has the cloth nappy system completely converted us to cloth?
+So from our Tots Bots PeeNut review, has the cloth nappy system completely converted us to cloth?
 We were surprised with how easily they fitted in and how well they worked.
 There are always going to be times it’s easier to use a disposable nappy (when you’re out for the day and overnight, for example) and obviously disposables do work so well.
 But the PeaNut nappies are now a part of our ongoing nappy mix and really handy to have around the house.

 I definitely think its worth buying a nappy and some inserts to try them out first if you don’t want to spend all the money to buy the complete set at first (plus they are really handy to have around for when you run out of disposables and the shop is shut).
 The PeaNut seems like a simpler and easier way in to cloth nappies.
 And even if you’re only going to use them occasionally then it will save you on buying disposables and there will be an environmental impact – and it all helps.